aeslaughter/moose/docs/content/documentation/modules/stochastic_tools/index.md

 function (CDF).
 Finally, the "quantile" method must return the inverse of the CDF, which is commonly referred to as the [quantile function](https://en.wikipedia.org/wiki/Quantile_function).

-For example \ref{uniform-distribution-h} is the header for the [UniformDistribution](stochastic_tools/UniformDistribution.md), which overrides the aforementioned methods.
+For example [uniform-distribution-h] is the header for the [UniformDistribution](stochastic_tools/UniformDistribution.md), which overrides the aforementioned methods.

 !listing modules/stochastic_tools/include/distributions/UniformDistribution.h id=uniform-distribution-h caption=Header for the UniformDistribution object that includes the three required method overrides for creating a distribution.